Chapter 8.3 – Port Coordination and Cooperation

 • Gain a positional advantage by offsetting the undesirable effects of competition.

-Port cooperation is a strategy to improve port performance.
+Port cooperation is a strategy designed to enhance port performance.
 Due to port regionalization, imbalances in port capacity and the competition in broader geographical regions form the key drivers of cooperation between ports, especially between those in proximity.
 Port cooperation sustains existing maritime links or establishes new services integrated into door-to-door logistics chains.
 It is also perceived to lead to specialization in cargo or ship types, and organization and pooling of hinterland transport facilities, and, in many cases, to an improvement in output.

 B. Port networking

 Port networking for market segmentation and the coordination of functions can prevent port authorities from wasting scarce resources on inter-port competition.
 For a port range serving a limited overlapping hinterland, there are two reasons why ports might cooperate.
-First, there may be substantial duplication in the services leading to over-competition.
+First, there may be substantial duplication in the services, leading to over-competition.
 Second, there are gaps in the ability of the port range to serve the specific needs of shippers.
 In the latter case, developing a common regional public policy might be mutually beneficial, or a common marketing strategy could drive growth in total traffic for the port range.
-Alternatively, cooperation may mean an agreement to specialize in service at one port while not duplicating that service at another.
-Cooperation benefits lead to strategic alliances among ports premised on the belief that seamless customer service does not require ownership of all the assets and results from managerial values that accept cooperative behavior.
-In this context, in several parts of the world, such as the European Union, public funding has made cooperative port development projects popular and even led to more permanent forms of association between ports.

 Since the early 2010s, the collaboration between non-proximate ports has expanded.
 Port authorities develop partnerships to establish a commercial representation abroad, transfer know-how, and occasionally invest abroad.
 The motives relate to diverse goals ranging from marketing the port worldwide to ‘promote and/or sell the port’ (the customers-seeking principle), to control international transport networks a port forms part of (the efficiency and effectiveness principle) or gain a competitive advantage via additional knowledge, cutting-edge technologies, or new business opportunities.
 There are at least two ways that port cooperation expands beyond adjacent ports.
 The first is cooperation between the two ends of a logistics corridor to optimize freight flows between the two regions.
 The second is agreements to exchange information on port activities, management, organization, and technology.
 Port authorities with autonomy and a more business-like structure move towards a more entrepreneurial role that, apart from business development, involves internationalization strategies and partnerships that develop informally, such as signing memorandums of understanding.